a8356555/-/README.md

         [-t target metric used for evaluating the best model]

 ## <a name="ta1">Target
-    a.
-Be Familiar with Pytorch Lightning
+1. Be Familiar with Pytorch Lightning

-    b.
-Deploy on flask + gcp using the api provided by the organizer (app on flask should respond in 1 second)
+2. Deploy on flask + gcp using the api provided by the organizer (app on flask should respond in 1 second)

-    b.
-Be Familiar with the following training tricks or tools:
+3. Be Familiar with the following training tricks or tools:<br>
-        Tools: Apex, Dali, pytorch profiler, HDF5,
+    Tools: Apex, Dali, pytorch profiler, HDF5,<br>
     Tricks: different learning rate, learning rate scheduler, gradient check

-    c.
-Try to speed up training using the following tricks or tools:
+4. Try to speed up training using the following tricks or tools:<br>
-        Tools: Apex, Dali,
+    Tools: Apex, Dali,<br>
     (Bottleneck) Data loading: HDF5, LMDB, TFRecord, tmpfs, hyperparameters (batch_size + num_threads), data prefetcher (not worked)

-    d.
-Try to fine tune on Resnet / EfficientNet (Due to the demand of both accuracy and inference speed)
+5. Try to fine tune on Resnet / EfficientNet (Due to the demand of both accuracy and inference speed)

-    e.
-Try different augmentation using Dali pipeline including custom python numpy function
+6. Try different augmentation using Dali pipeline including custom python numpy function

 ## <a name="ex1">Experiment
-    a. batch_size + num_thread (The bigger one is not the better one) num_thread = 4 or 8 is the fastest (just for this project)
+1. batch_size + num_thread (The bigger one is not the better one)<br>
+    num_thread = 4 or 8 is the fastest (just for this project)

-    b. dataloader: lmdb vs hdf5 vs dali vs raw loading
+2. dataloader: lmdb vs hdf5 vs dali vs raw loading<br>
-        lmdb: 3s/batch (using the most disk storage and more time to save)
+    lmdb: 3s/batch (using the most disk storage and more time to save)<br>
-        hdf5: 2s/batch (using many disk storage, and the save time is large when using high compression level)
+    hdf5: 2s/batch (using many disk storage, and the save time is large when using high compression level)<br>
-        dali: 3s/batch
+    dali: 3s/batch<br>
-        raw: 4~5s/batch
+    raw: 4~5s/batch<br>

-    c. read data: single process vs multi-processing single process: 3m48s / 1000 imgs
+3. read data: single process vs multi-processing<br>
+    single process: 3m48s / 1000 imgs<br>
-        multi-process: 17s / 1000 imgs
+    multi-process: 17s / 1000 imgs<br>
     Q: why images readed but deleted are still fast to read though not in RAM.

-    d. read image: pil vs cv2
+4. read image: pil vs cv2<br>
-        讀取時PIL比較快，但那是因為PIL只先打開不讀入，若牽扯到之後的操作包含resize，則使用CV2較快
+    讀取時 PIL 比較快，但那是因為 PIL 只先打開不讀入，若牽扯到之後的操作包含resize，則使用CV2較快

-    e. model hyperparameter for training
+5. model hyperparameter for training

 ## <a name="todo1">TODO
-    a. use multi-thread to speed up dataloader
+1. use multi-thread to speed up dataloader

-    b.
-Further improve model performance (test accuracy 90% now)
+2. Further improve model performance (test accuracy 90% now)

-    c.
-Try to replace more layers with custom ones
+3. Try to replace more layers with custom ones

-    d.
-Try to gather more input data (gather real data or use GAN to generate training images)
+4. Try to gather more input data (gather real data or use GAN to generate training images)

-    e.
-Try to implement noisy label related skills from papers
+5. Try to implement noisy label related skills from papers